Energy efficiency tips

 A dishwasher can save more energy if it is connected to cold water only.
 The machine heats the water to 20°-50° degrees for the wash cycle and cold water is used for rinsing.
 A dishwasher consumes more energy if it is connected to hot water only as it will use hot water (about 60 degrees) for both washing and rinsing.

-• If you have solar panels installed turn you're dishwasher on during the day to use the sun's energy
+• If you have solar panels installed turn your dishwasher on during the day to use the sun's energy

-• Turn you're dishwasher on outside of peak hours, check with you're retailer for your peak periods and tariffs
+• Turn your dishwasher on outside of peak hours, check with your retailer for your peak periods and tariffs

 • Wait until you have a full load before running the dishwasher and use the economy cycle.
-Running half loads doubles you're water use and electricity costs.
+Running half loads doubles your water use and electricity costs.

 • Remove large food particles from crockery.
 If you are going to wash the plates immediately, no pre-rinsing is necessary.